xecvas/smart-crf/readme.md

 ## 🚀 Features

-- ✅ Analyze video bitrate using `ffprobe`
+- ✅ Analyze video bitrate using `mediainfo`
 - ✅ Predict CRF values to approximate ideal bitrate using a logarithmic formula
 - ✅ Rename files with predicted CRF or mark them as `[SKIP]` if already within target
 - ✅ Real-time logs with tag-based filtering (`Processed`, `Skip`, `Error`, `Failed`)